-The specificity of PARSEC machines is that they are loosely coupled.
-In contrast, standard supercomputers are made of tightly coupled machines interconnected with very expensive high-speed fiber-optic networks that represent a big fraction of the cost of a supercomputer.
-Another problem with standard supercomputers is that if one part of the hardware breaks down (the power supply of one of the computers that are part of the supercomputer, for instance), the whole computation must stop until the repair is done.
+The specificity of PARSEC machines is that they are loosely coupled, whereas standard supercomputers are made of tightly coupled machines interconnected with very expensive high-speed fiber-optic networks that represents a big fraction of the cost of a supercomputer.
+Another problem with standard supercomputers is that if one part of the hardware breaks down (the power supply of one of the computers that is part of the supercomputer, for instance), the whole computation must stop until the repair is done.

 When sharing knowledge using the Island model, all computers are independent and continue trying to solve the problem on their own.
 If one machine breaks down, computing continues on the other machines.
 The only implication of having one less machine is that the other machines will not be able to benefit from its computing power.
-When the broken down machine is repaired, and up again, computing can be restarted from scratch on this machine only.
+When the broken down machine is repaired and up again, computing can be restarted from scratch on this machine only.
 Very soon, the newly restarted machine will start receiving the latest solutions meaning that it will recover and be operational again on the cutting edge of the computation within seconds.
 Thus, PARSEC machines are inherently robust.

-5. Experimenting with a PARSEC machine on the harmonic analysis problem
+5 Experimenting with a PARSEC machine on the harmonic analysis problem

-5.1.
-Description of the harmonic analysis problem
+5.1 Description of the harmonic analysis problem

 Harmonic analysis is a mathematical method used to express signals as sums of sines.
 Several methods have been proposed for the analysis of harmonic signals, Fast Fourier Transform (FFT) being the most widely used one.
 Nowadays, with advances in technology, obtaining large and complex data has become very common.
-When the amount of data is large and these data are noisy, the FFT method performs poorly, especially in finding the phase parameter of sinusoidal functions.
+When the amount data is large and these data are noisy, the FFT method performs poorly, especially in finding the phase parameter of sinusoidal functions.
 Standard methods use denoising algorithms to remove the noise from the signals before applying the Fourier Transform.
-The number of denoising algorithms has been developed (Chiron, van Agthoven, Kieffer, Rolando & Delsuc, 2014) but computation time is very long when the data is large and complex and even with denoised signals, the Fourier Transform does not determine the phase parameter correctly.
+Number of denoising algorithms have been developed [22] but computation time is very long when the data is large and complex and even with denoised signals, the Fourier Transform does not determine the phase parameter correctly.

 In this paper, we present an artificial evolution approach run on a PARSEC machine in order to determine the harmonic components of a noisy signal produced by an FT-ICR mass spectrometer.
-FT-ICR mass spectrometers are used to measure the weight of molecules rotating in an electromagnetic field.
-As molecules rotate, a sinusoidal image is produced and the resulting signals can be modeled using a sum of sine waves, as given in the following formula:
+FT-ICR mass spectrometers are used to measure the weight of molecules rotating in an electro-magnetic field.
+As molecules rotate, a sinusoidal image is produced and the resulting signals can be modelled using a sum of sine waves, as given in the following formula:

-Signal [i] =

-$$\sum{\text{peaks}} A \times \sin(\omega \times i + \phi) + \eta$$

-(1)

-where A is the amplitude, ω is the frequency, φ is the phase, and η is noise.
+$$\operatorname{Signal}[i] = \sum{peaks} A \times \sin(\omega \times i + \phi) + \eta \tag{1}$$ where A is the amplitude, ω is the frequency, φ is the phase and η is noise.